databrickslabs/dbldatagen/docs/source/options_and_features.rst

 The following table lists some of the common options that can be applied with the ``withColumn`` and ``withColumnSpec`` methods.

+Data generation for each column begins with generating a base expression for the column, which will be a random value if `random` is True, or some transformation of the `baseColumns` if not.

+The options are then applied - each option successively modifying the generated value.
+Where possible, the effects of an options are applied over the effects of other options so the effect is accumulative.

+Finally type conversion is applied.

+So options such as `minValue`, `maxValue` and `step` can be applied to strings also if their underlying generation is from a numeric root.
+The default base column `id` is of type long.

 .. table:: Column creation options

 ================  ==============================